iWriteGigs

 Question #7

-A the ocean depth below which calcium carbonate is stable and can form sediments that last
+A the ocean depth above which calcium carbonate is unstable and will form sediments that last

 B the ocean depth below which calcium carbonate is unstable and will quickly dissolve